nebucaz/csv2tcx/README.md

 Open the python script and change the name/path of the csv file to be converted (at the bottom).
 Also check the output filename/location at the top of the file.

 ## Notice
-This script was written to convert the values of a Kettler Racer 9.
+* This script was written to convert the values of a Kettler Racer 9.
 Due to limitations on the display, the *duration*  overflows at 5999 which has been compensated in the script.
+* The script assumes that the date time of the training session is encded in the filename and can be extracted to create the Id of the tcx-file (which is mandatory)